Djibouti: Risk Assessment

 Business Climate Rating

-- Country’s emergence as a regional trading, logistics and military hub
+- Emergence as a regional trade, logistics and military hub

 - High risk of over-indebtedness